 The first step in optimizing your SaaS spend is to find out where the hidden costs are at within your environment.
 These expenses fall under four main categories of spend: unused licenses, forgotten subscriptions, underused licenses/platforms and redundant SaaS applications.

 18. Unused Licenses

-If you have ever onboarded a new person on your team, you have probably experienced the preparation it takes to welcome them.
-From getting hardware set up, such as a computer, office phone and printer access, to making sure they have access to the tools necessary to do their job, such as Salesforce, Trello, Slack and WebEx, this can be a daunting task.
+If you have ever on-boarded a new person on your team, you have probably experienced the preparation it takes to welcome them.
+From getting hardware set up, such as a computer, office phone and printer access, to making sure they have access to the tools necessary to do their job, such as Salesforce, Office 365, Slack, Go-to-Meeting, and NetSuite, this can be a daunting task.

 In this flurry of preparation, many managers forget to go back and make sure that the employee is using all of these services.
 The result is oftentimes unused licenses that go unnoticed for months, if not years.
 When a new employee joins the company and there are no licenses left to assign, the contract gets renegotiated because the team doesn’t have any other options.

 With SaaSLicense, the team in charge of managing SaaS, can run regular reports to see where there are unused licenses.
 If they continue to go unused and your contract comes up for renewal, now you can experience real cost savings without sacrificing the tools you need to do your job seamlessly.

 Remember our earlier example of the marketing team who adds Adobe for just one webinar to share news about a product?
 That one-off usage, and then forgotten subscription, is all too common within an organization.

 In some cases, services get auto renewed or the procurement team unknowingly renews them unaware that they are no longer needed.
 The marketing team now gets charged back for those expenses each year, but the costs go unnoticed and continue to be detrimental to the company’s bottom line.